Darko Zakoč

 Darko Zakoč (born 24 May 1963) is a Serbian volleyball coach.
-He has been coaching Romanian side CSM Volei Alba Blaj since 2014.
+He has been coaching Greek side PAOK Thessaloniki since 2023.

 Zakoč coached the Serbia and Montenegro women's national team between 1996 and 2001.
 He was then manager of the Romanian women's national team from 2010 to 2012.

 He was given the award of Cetățean de onoare ("Honorary Citizen") of the city of Blaj in 2017.

 In May 2018, Darko Zakoč led CSM Volei Alba Blaj to runner-up finish at CEV Champions League finals.